RDP – the gift that keeps on giving

 At least 5 malware families are being used for ransomware attacks at the moment including Ryuk, a very destructive piece of malware (municipal services in the US are being infected at e rapid rate), that is generally distributed through Trickbot with spam email or the Emotet download trojan.
 Powershell is a common tool used by Trickbot to infiltrate targets and install Ryuk …

 Brute-password attacks remain an effective method for infiltration as well purely due to the use of poor password choices amongst RDP machine operators/admins, even in the face of decades of user education.
 The lack of security controls on RDP by Microsoft is also an issue – a simple 2FA/OTP or PKI requirement would stop this issue dead in its tracks.
 But admins are resistant against changes because any additional security would impact the ease of use of RDP (and other access mechanisms).
+In addition, Microsoft’s recommended practices and design for RDP require significant infrastructure (AD, RDP gateway, RDP proxy, MFA) and skill which is beyond most excepting large enterprises.

 So if RDP is so bad, why is it sill seeing significant use with direct exposure to the internet?

-- poor security practices
+• poor security practices

-- bad firewall configurations
+• bad firewall configurations

-- plain old ignorance
+• plain ignorance

 Until RDP is replaced or improved, the buck stops with administrators though.
 They can lessen their company’s exposure to attack by using Remote Desktop Gateway and enabling multi-factor authentication.
 While effective against credential harvesting, this still leaves RDP servers exposed to zero-day exploits or unpatched vulnerabilities such as BlueKeep.